 If you are not able to reach an agreement with your spouse regarding the terms of your divorce, you may also use an experienced Arizona family law attorney as a mediator.
 Successful mediation of your divorce case will significantly decrease the overall cost of divorce.
 Most mediations can be completed in two to four hours.

 In situations where mediation is not successful, you and your divorce attorney will have to present your case to a judge at a trial.
-Ultimately, the cost of a divorce varies depending upon the complexity of your case.
+Ultimately, the cost of a divorce varies depending on the complexity of your case.
 An experienced Arizona divorce attorney should be able to give you an estimate of how much your divorce will cost in Arizona before you decide whether to hire him or her.

 If you need to discuss your Arizona divorce and receive an estimate of how much your Arizona divorce case may cost, contact the Arizona divorce and family law attorneys at Hildebrand Law.
 Call our experienced Scottsdale and Phoenix Arizona divorce attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about the financial cost of a divorce in Arizona.